Baháʼí Faith: Beliefs

-The teachings of Baháʼu'lláh form the foundation of Baháʼí belief.
+The teachings of Baháʼu'lláh form the foundation of Baháʼí beliefs.
 Three principles are central to these teachings: the unity of God, the unity of religion, and the unity of humanity.
-Baha'is believe that God periodically reveals his will through divine messengers, whose purpose is to transform the character of humankind and to develop, within those who respond, moral and spiritual qualities.
+Bahá'ís believe that God periodically reveals his will through divine messengers, whose purpose is to transform the character of humankind and to develop, within those who respond, moral and spiritual qualities.
 Religion is thus seen as orderly, unified, and progressive from age to age.

 God

-The Baháʼí writings describe a single, personal, inaccessible, omniscient, omnipresent, imperishable, and almighty God who is the creator of all things in the universe.
-The existence of God and the universe is thought to be eternal, without a beginning or end.
-Though inaccessible directly, God is nevertheless seen as conscious of creation, with a will and purpose expressed through messengers called Manifestations of God.
+Baháʼí writings describe a single, personal, inaccessible, omniscient, omnipresent, imperishable, and almighty God who is the creator of all things in the universe.
+The existence of God and the universe are thought to be eternal, with no beginning or end.
+Even though God is not directly accessible, he is seen as being conscious of creation, with a will and a purpose which is expressed through messengers who are called Manifestations of God.
+The Baháʼí conception of God is of an "unknowable essence" who is the source of all existence and known through the perception of human virtues.
+In another sense, Baháʼí teachings on God are also panentheistic, seeing signs of God in all things, but the reality of God being exalted and above the physical world.

-Baháʼí teachings state that God is too great for humans to fully comprehend, or to create a complete and accurate image of by themselves.
-Therefore, human understanding of God is achieved through his revelations via his Manifestations.
+Baháʼí teachings state that God is too great for humans to fully comprehend, and based on them, humans cannot create a complete and accurate image of God by themselves.
+Therefore, human understanding of God is achieved through the recognition of the person of the Manifestation and through the understanding of his revelations via his Manifestations.
 In the Baháʼí Faith, God is often referred to by titles and attributes (for example, the All-Powerful, or the All-Loving), and there is a substantial emphasis on monotheism.
-Baháʼí teachings state that the attributes applied to God are used to translate Godliness into human terms and to help people concentrate on their own attributes in worshipping God to develop their potentialities on their spiritual path.
+Baháʼí teachings state that these attributes do not apply to God directly but are used to translate Godliness into human terms and to help people concentrate on their own attributes in worshipping God to develop their potential on their spiritual path.
 According to the Baháʼí teachings the human purpose is to learn to know and love God through such methods as prayer, reflection, and being of service to others.